34th Street–Penn Station (IND Eighth Avenue Line): Station layout

 The walls of the station contain red-tile bands bordered in black; since 34th Street is an express station, it has a wider tile band than local stations.
 The tile colors are intended to help riders identify their station more easily, part of a color-coded tile system for the entire Independent Subway System.
+The tile colors were designed to facilitate navigation for travelers going away from Lower Manhattan; on the Eighth Avenue Line, the tiles change color at the next express station to the north.
+Because the next station to the north, 42nd Street–Port Authority Bus Terminal, is an express station, the adjacent stations to the north and south both used different tile colors.

 The stations on the Eighth Avenue Line were built with 600 feet long platforms, but there were provisions to lengthen them to 660 feet to accommodate eleven-car trains.
 Below the red band are small tile captions reading "34" in stretched Arial font, though these are not original to the station.
-Originally the station had no trim line and the tile captions were in the standard IND caption font.
-The original mosaic name tablets however are still visible, being surrounded by new black tiles; The mosaics read "34TH STREET PENN.
+Originally, the station had no trim line and the tile captions were in the standard IND caption font.
+The original mosaic name tablets, however, are still visible, being surrounded by new black tiles; the mosaics read "34TH STREET PENN.
 STATION" broken onto two lines on a claret background and same claret border.
 Red I-beam columns run along all the platforms at regular intervals, alternating ones having the standard black station name plate with white lettering.

 Like other subway stations, 34th Street–Penn Station includes black-and-white "sighting boards" for conductors to point and call, thereby indicating to the motorman that the train has stopped at the right position.
 On the downtown express platform, there is a blue-and-white sighting board for the R110B, a now-retired prototype New Technology Train whose conductor's cab was not aligned with any other fleet's conductors' cabs.
 This board is still extant and is one of a few publicly visible remnants of the R110B's operation.